ProfessorX737/Bash/README.md

 # Bash

-Adds useful aliases and shortcuts
+Adds useful aliases and shortcuts.
-Uses the dracula terminal theme for maxosx
+Uses the dracula terminal theme for MacOSx.

 Steps
 1. Clone repos into your ~ directory